 Signs you might be the victim of a tax scam

-You may walk away from an interaction and realize later you've been scammed, but watch out for these signs that you may have been the victim of a scam or tax-related identity theft:
+You may walk away from an interaction and later realize you've been scammed, so watch out for these signs that you may have been the victim of a scam or tax-related identity theft:

 If you are the victim of a tax scam, a tax professional can help you figure out the next steps to take.
-Contact Jackson Hewitt for assistance in communicating with the IRS about the scam and finding a resolution.
+Contact Jackson Hewitt for assistance in communicating with the IRS about the scam and figuring out a resolution.

-Anyone can end up the victim of a tax scam, but knowing what to expect can prevent some con artists’ schemes from working on you.
-Trust your instincts when interacting with people that raise your suspicions.
+Anyone can end up the victim of a tax scam, but knowing what to expect can lessen the chance of falling for certain schemes.
+If an interaction with someone seems suspicious, trust your instincts.
 You can always contact the IRS directly via the information listed on IRS.gov if you have any questions regarding if a communication from the IRS is real or not.